The Queendom of Sol

 The Queendom of Sol is a science fiction book series by American author Wil McCarthy.
 It includes The Collapsium (2000), The Wellstone (2003), Lost in Transmission (2004), and To Crush the Moon (2005).
 The first two novels of the series were also printed together as The Monarchs of Sol by Science Fiction Book Club (ISBN 0739433881).

 The Queendom referred to is the present-day Kingdom of Tonga.
 In the Queendom of Sol, humanity has returned to monarchism as a stabilizing force in the face of accelerating technological change.
+At the time of the monarchy's establishment, the only remaining royal family on Earth is that of Tonga, whose surviving scion Tamra-Tamatra Lutui is recruited to become the queen of the Solar System.

 The Collapsium

 The Collapsium is a 2000 hard science fiction novel and the first in the series.
 The first section of the novel is based on McCarthy's short story "Once Upon a Matter Crushed", which was a Sturgeon Award finalist.
 A reviewer stated McCarthy used postmodern literary technique in consciously creating a protagonist who is a "throwback" to the scientist-heroes of Golden Age SF.